yaymukund/grunt-simple-mocha/README.md

 A simple wrapper for running tests with Mocha.
 It's pretty much a cleaned up and plugin-ized version of [this helpful Gist by johnkpaul][johnkpaul_gist].

+If you're looking to run client-side specs with PhantomJS, you might be interested in [grunt-mocha][othermocha].

 ### Updating from 0.1.x

 **Important:** If you were using 0.1.x, the task name has changed from `mocha`